-This management information circular (the "Circular") accompanies the notice of annual general meeting (the "Notice") and is furnished to shareholders (the "Shareholders") holding common shares (the "Carmanah Shares") in the capital of Carmanah Technologies Corporation ("Carmanah" or the "Company") in connection with the solicitation of proxies by the management of Carmanah for use at Carmanah's annual general meeting of Shareholders (the "Meeting") to be held on May 7, 2015 at 8:30 A.M.
-(Pacific time) at the Delta Victoria Ocean Pointe - Songhees Suite/Room, 100 Harbour Road, Victoria, BC.
-Except as otherwise stated, the information contained herein is given as at April 2, 2015.
+This management information circular (the "Circular") accompanies the notice of annual general and special meeting (the "Notice") and is furnished to shareholders (the "Shareholders") holding common shares (the "Carmanah Shares") in the capital of Carmanah Technologies Corporation ("Carmanah" or the "Company") in connection with the solicitation of proxies by the management of Carmanah for use at Carmanah's annual general and special meeting of Shareholders (the "Meeting") to be held on May 4, 2017 at 8:30 A.M.
+(Pacific time) at the Delta Victoria Ocean Pointe - Pacific Suite, 100 Harbour Road, Victoria, BC.
+Except as otherwise stated, the information contained herein is given as at March 15, 2017.